 A committee composed of CFM board members and community representatives will rank the proposals based on the following criteria (100 points possible):

 December 31: Applications for grant proposals close.
 All proposal materials are due.
-Scan and email to email@example.com or mail (must be postmarked by December 31, 2019) to 728 W. Main, Jefferson City, MO 65101.
+Scan and email to Michelle at email@example.com or mail (must be postmarked by December 31, 2020) to 728 W. Main, Jefferson City, MO 65101.

 March 7 – March 31: Checks will be mailed to recipients upon receipt of signed grant agreements.

 30 days following project completion: Project report due to CFM (including any unused funds) Project Close-Out Report Click here.